Sérgio Britto

+Biography

 Childhood

 Sérgio Britto is the only carioca of the group, but left Rio de Janeiro when he was a baby.
 He lived with his siblings Rui and Gláucia in Brasília when in 1964 the military took over Brazil.
 Their father, the federal deputy Almino Afonso, head of PTB at the Chamber of Deputies and enemy of the dictatorship had to leave the country in order not to be arrested.
 One year later, when Sergio's younger brother Fábio was born, they left the country.
 During his nine years of exile in Chile, he was alphabetized in Castellano.
+In Chile, Britto and his siblings would play with the children of Paulo Freire, a fellow exile, in the backyard of the semi-detached house they shared in Las Condes.

 He grew up listening to Beethoven, Chopin, and other classical music composers, which his father listened to frequently.
 Until he turned 13, he wished to be a painter.
 He discovered The Beatles' Help! album, and from there on he would be strongly interested in music.
 When he was 14, he was back to Brazil and began taking piano lessons.
 At that time, he listened to Yes, Emerson, Lake & Palmer, The Who, Led Zeppelin, The Beach Boys and much MPB.
 Meanwhile, he would try to play his sister's guitar.

 In São Paulo, he studied at Colégio Equipe.
 While the others Titãs members took part of festivals and shows, he would compose alone at home or read the texts of Torquato Neto.
 Those texts helped Britto when composing songs like "Go Back", a hit that would appear in Titãs' debut album.
 Simultaneously, he would compose the song "Os Olhos do Sol", which was recorded only in 2000, when Britto released his first solo album.
 At Equipe, he met Arnaldo Antunes and they started to co-write songs.
 When Titãs unofficially met, in 1981, Britto made his debut in a band.

 He once started studying Philosophy at University of São Paulo, but left the course before its end to focus on the music.